vultr/terraform-provider-vultr/website/docs/r/reverse_ipv6.html.markdown

 * `instance_id` - (Required) The ID of the server you want to set an IPv6 reverse DNS record for.
 * `ip` - (Required) The IPv6 address used in the reverse DNS record.
+Valid IPv6 address, stored as fully-expanded format.
 * `reverse` - (Required) The hostname used in the IPv6 reverse DNS record.

 ## Attributes Reference

 The following attributes are exported:

-* `id` - The ID is the IPv6 address in canonical format.
+* `id` - The ID is the IPv6 address in full-expanded format.
 * `instance_id` - The ID of the server the IPv6 reverse DNS record was set for.
-* `ip` - The IPv6 address in canonical format used in the reverse DNS record.
+* `ip` - The IPv6 address in fully-expanded format used in the reverse DNS record.
 * `reverse` - The hostname used in the IPv6 reverse DNS record.